codefastlearner/Readme-generator/README.md

   N/A

   ## Questions
-  Any questions about this project please send me a message on https://github.com/hurlavic or email me at [toiboi.victor@gmail.com](mailto:toiboi.victor@gmail.com)
+  Any questions about this project please send me a message on https://github.com/codefastlearner or email me at [ciprian.oltean23@gmail.com](mailto:ciprian.oltean23@gmail.com)
   ## License
   This project is licensed under the MIT .

   ## Note
-  Worked with a peer on this assignment @https://github.com/samueltuki
+ n/a